htrc/ht-frontmatter-analysis/README.md

 * Lara McConnaughey, Jennifer Dai and David Bamman (2017), "The Labeled Segmentation of Printed Books" (EMNLP 2017) and are available [here](https://github.com/dbamman/book-segmentation).
 The data consist of 1055 HT volumes with publication dates between 1750 and 1922.
+These 1055 volumes contain a total of 294,816 pages.
 For each volume in the data set, McConnoaughey et al labeled each page with one of ten categories (e.g. TOC, index, title page, advertisement, main text, etc.)